 Welcome to the Crossover Era!
 Where big truck-based SUVs were the hot vehicle class of the Nineties, the first two decades of this millennium have seen the inexorable rise of the crossover — a tall vehicle resembling a classic sport-utility vehicle but based on a car chassis.
 If you wonder if a vehicle is a crossover, one tipoff is that if it offers a two-wheel-drive version, it is front-drive rather than rear-drive.
 In any case, crossovers offer versatile seating and cargo space and a driving position that puts you “above the traffic.”
 For those good reasons and more Americans are turning to these New Age SUVs in increasing numbers.

 Those who can’t afford brand-new SUVs still covet that versatility, so used SUVs are increasingly popular.
-With a used SUV you can get more vehicle for your money, but you also expose yourself to more risk.
+With a properly maintained used SUV you can get more vehicle for your money, but you also expose yourself to more risk.
 Because of that our Driving Today list of the 10 Best SUVs under $25,000 is skewed heavily toward vehicles that deliver excellent reliability and dependability.
 As always, for your benefit we present them in descending order from number one to number 10.
 Each could be a worthy addition to you family’s auto fleet.

 #1 2016 Toyota RAV4